Retreaded truck tires represent a savings of over $2 billion each year for North American trucking and transportation companies.

 The MRT laser-light Casing Integrity Analyzer uses laser beams to map the inner contour of the casing, spotting any hidden separations.

 Any necessary repairs are completed via heat curing, ensuring optimal adhesion and improved tear resistance.
+A heat cured repair will last longer than chemical repairs used by other processes.

 MRT Builder Balance Improvement is used to index tread and cushion joints, guaranteeing a better, smoother ride with less irregular wear.